 - Percent revenue of the load:

 When an owner-operator leases with a company that already has a load board, they are then paid a certain percentage of that load.
-Percentage varies depending on location and company.
+The percentage varies depending on location and company.
 If rates change, so do the owner-operator revenues.

-- Mileage: On the other hand, once owner- operators have their loads from the load board then they can be paid per mile.
-Rates vary depending on what load board they are using or type of freight they haul.
+- Mileage: On the other hand, once owner-operators have their loads from the load board then they can be paid per mile.
+Rates vary depending on what load board they are using or the type of freight they haul.

 Expenses can build up over time and impact the future of an owner-operator’s business.
 These expenses can be fixed or vary depending on the situation.